 While this issue isn’t terribly important in the grand scheme of women’s rights, the language we use about women and men is significant.
 Based on everything I’ve learned in AP Psych so far, language greatly impacts how a person thinks and feels.
 In a 1992 study, N. Dinges and P. Hull showed that bilingual people sometimes reveal completely different personalities when taking the same personality test in two languages.
 If our language doesn’t respect women, how can we expect our future generations to value women’s contributions to the world?

-More articles in WMC FBomb by Tag: Activism and advocacy, Gender bias, Identity, Transgender, News
+More articles by Tag: Activism and advocacy, Gender bias, Identity, Transgender, News